Looking for powerful WordPress hosting and interested in Rocket.Net? Rocket.net and WordPress are the perfect combinations for each other.

 The next is the Plugins tab.
-In this, you can see, upload, delete, activate/deactivate WordPress plugins at your pleasure.
+In this, you can see, upload, delete, and activate/deactivate WordPress plugins at your pleasure.
 This comes very handy when your site is down or if you cannot access your WordPress dashboard.

 You can also add new plugins using this page by searching for one.

-Similarly in the Themes tab, you can add and manage WordPress Themes.
+Similarly, in the Themes tab, you can add and manage WordPress Themes.

 Manual and Automated Backups

 Rocket.net has options to create both manual and automated backups for your sites.
 These backups can be easily restored and are lifesavers for web developers.
 As you can see in the screenshot below, the automated backups are recurring daily.
-Additionally you can create a manual backup if you make large changes to your website.
+Additionally, you can create a manual backup if you make large changes to your website.